plasma-dot-net/plasma/Readme.md

 ## Licence

-Plasma is distributed under the terms of the Microsoft Permissive Licence: [http://www.microsoft.com/opensource/licenses.mspx#Ms-PL]
+Plasma is distributed under the terms of the [Microsoft Permissive Licence](http://www.microsoft.com/opensource/licenses.mspx#Ms-PL)